keu/docs/learn/airflow-sql-data-quality.md

 You can add a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance).

-If the resulting boolean value is `True` the check passes, otherwise it fails.
-[Airflow generates logs](logging.md) that show the set of returned records for every check that passes and the full query and result for checks that failed.
+If the boolean value resulting from the check is `True` the check will pass, otherwise it will fail.
+[Airflow generates logs](logging.md) that show the set of returned records for every check that passes and the full record for checks that failed.

 The following example shows the output of 2 successful checks that ran on the `MY_NUM_COL` column of a table in Snowflake using the `SQLColumnCheckOperator`.
 The checks concerned the minimum value and the maximum value in the column.